 How to Blow Black Smoke

-Disclaimer: This article was written for entertainment/educational purposes.
+Disclaimer: This article has been published for entertainment/educational purposes only.
 We do not recommend you modify your truck in any manner for the sole purpose of soot/smoke production.
-Not only will excessively high EGTs cause engine damage, but these acts are having detrimental repercussions on our industry.
+Not only may excessively high EGTs cause engine damage, but these acts are having detrimental repercussions on our industry.
 Consider reading the article "Smoke Responsibly" for further information, including how you can help.
 There is a time and a place to roll some coal - don't give the tree huggers any ammunition to support further emissions restrictions.

-So you wanna blow some smoke in your oil burner?
-The key ingredient to a thick coal roll is excess fuel.
+The key ingredient to a thick coal roll is fuel.
 Black exhaust smoke, or soot, is partially burned carbon molecules.
 When fuel is not completely burned it leaves the engine as soot.
 There are many ways to make your Duramax, Power Stroke, or Cummins diesel blow some black smoke.
 We've listed them in order of estimated cost.

 A smoke switch tricks your engine into thinking it needs more fuel and you end up with a thick cloud of black smoke do to excessive fueling.
 Smoke switches work in different ways depending on the manufacturer.
 For Cummins diesels. they tie into the MAP sensor.
 With the flip of a switch, the MAP sensor is turned off, making the engine think it needs more fuel.
 This is especially effective in leaving a thick trail of smoke if you have an aftermarket tuner or module.
 For 6.0L Power Strokes, a smoke switch wires into the VGT solenoid to lower boost levels, allowing the engine to over fuel and release clouds of black smoke.
 Smoke switches for Duramax diesels are less common.
 A smoke switch is not the safest way of blowing smoke, so be forewarned that your engine may through trouble codes (check engine light) under these conditions.
 Used conservatively, this is the cheapest way to roll some coal.
 We have not ran into many commercially available smoke switches - most are the result of backyard builds so you'll need to wire your own.